Newton's Third Law of Mechanics

 According to the textbook's definition, every force has an equal and opposite reaction.
 If body A exerts a force on body B, body B will respond with an equal and opposite force.

 When driving a nail with a hammer, for example, into wood, the nail will stop the hammer at the end of its swing.
 It is completely counterintuitive to believe that the force of the hammer and the counterforce of the nail are equal throughout the contact, not just at the end when the motion stops, which is before the hammer stops.
-As the hammer advances, the nail "gives" and drives into the wood, despite the fact that the forces between them remain equal throughout the motion, from initial contact to the end.
-(Figure 1.)
+As the hammer advances, the nail "gives way" and drives into the wood, despite the fact that the forces between them remain equal throughout the motion, from initial contact to the end.
+(Fig. 1.)

 sudar